KupferudelWolf/arboreal-obsidian/Characters/Jackie.md

 She has enormous wings capable of lifting her in the air despite her large form.
 Unlike most critters, these wings are detached from her front legs; rather, they are a third set of appendages, which are attached to her back.
 Her flight is clumsy due to her size, especially during takeoff.

-Jackie only wears a silver earring on her left ear with three circles representing [[Kidishi]]'s three inner moons.
-She occasionally carries a lantern with her.
+Jackie wears silver earrings, each with three circles representing [[Kidishi]]'s three inner moons.
+She often carries a lantern with her.
 She sometimes wears bags that she conceals beneath her wings.
 ## Personality
 Jackie is quiet, stern, wise, and intelligent.
 She is highly dedicated to her beliefs and goals.